sleeplessinc/node-smtpclient/README.md

 ### Optional arguments:

-* `cb` -- Async all back function.
+* `cb` -- Async call back function.
 Called on errors, and when the email has been successfully sent.

 The callback function will either be passed an error argument or no argument if the email was sent successfully